 Download the app to minimise waste and maximise taste.

 Love Food Hate Waste program

 This is a NSW Government program that encourages homes and businesses to avoid throwing out perfectly good food and prevent it from going stale before it should.

 The program follows 6 easy steps – which have been summarised below.

 Step 1 - Know your waste

 To calculate the food you waste, take a container and put all your food scraps in it: plate scraps, leftovers and food that’s gone bad.
-After two days note the amount, then compare your results after using the program.
+After 2days note the amount, then compare your results after using the program.

 Step 2 - Plan your meals

 Think about what meals you’d like to cook for the week ahead and write down the ingredients for each meal.

 - Think about what ingredients can be used in more than one meal